 With a stable cash flow, your cash flow projections are also likely to be more accurate.
 Based on accurate predictions, you should be able to develop a more realistic budget.
 Reliable cash flow projections are likely to improve the trust of your stakeholders, while improved budget-making should help you achieve better control over expenses and realize greater profits.

 Moreover, when you have strong control over cash flow, your inventory-related decisions also improve.
-Your inventory planning should get healthier and you should be able to manage your stock efficiently.
-Proper inventory management helps improve your eCommerce business operations and streamlines the internal processes.
+Your inventory planning should get healthier, and you should be able to manage your stock efficiently.
+Proper inventory management helps improve your e-commerce business operations and streamlines the internal processes.

 Get a Competitive Edge

 One of the most critical reasons why small or medium-sized businesses are forced out of business is poor cash flow.
 They fail to realize that maintaining a positive cash flow provides them with a pool of working capital to fund operations, and thus, achieve that highly-sought competitive advantage.
+Achieving a cash flow positive status allows businesses to reinvest, settle debts, and grow, which is essential for business growth and competitive advantage.

 A higher rate of cash inflow than outflow boosts the funding available to the business.
 Your buying power improves, so you’re able to secure bulk discounts or early settlement discounts.